Minnesota Leaders Plan Bid for New Amazon HQ

 Amazon already maintains a presence in Minnesota.
 Last year, the retailer opened its Shakopee fulfillment center, which now employs over 2,000 people.
 It also leased space in the new T3 building in downtown Minneapolis earlier this year to house tech development workers.

 To land the facility in Shakopee, the city gave the company a roughly $5.8 million subsidy.
 Shane Delaney, spokesman for DEED, told TCB that the state is still in the early stages of determining what it plans to offer Amazon this time around.

 “Three of the nine requests in Amazon’s request deal with incentives, so there’s no doubt that will be part of their selection process,” he said.
 “But I would say it’s way too early for us to know what that picture would look like here in Minnesota.”

-, Amazon noted the impact its Seattle campus has had on the area, namely an additional $38 billion to the city’s economy and a $1.40 return for every dollar Seattle invested in the company.
+It its open call to cities, Amazon noted the impact its Seattle campus has had on the area, namely an additional $38 billion to the city’s economy and a $1.40 return for every dollar Seattle invested in the company.
 Amazon also hinted that its presence in the city helped attract and build Fortune 500 companies, which improved from seven total in the state in 2010 to 31 in 2017.

 The company’s Seattle presence has also been criticized, namely around the city’s gentrification and rapidly increasing home prices.

 In recent years, Minnesota has had some success in landing major expansion projects.
 In the spring, state officials convinced tech products provider Digi-Key to expand its headquarters in Thief River Falls through a subsidy package.
 Prior to that, in 2016, home siding company Louisiana-Pacific agreed to construct a new manufacturing plant in the Iron Range in exchange for $66 million in state support.
 (Plans to build the new facility were recently put on hold.)